 Lots of other things can help these children.
 Anger Management and Parenting classes for unprepared parents also help.
 So do supportive environments like quality preschool or even grandparents or other supportive adults.

 A disclaimer here – my perspective on working with children may be a bit different from other clinicians.
 My work with children has been largely in crisis settings, these kids were brought in because they said they were suicidal or they were way out of control.
 The other groups of children I worked with were substance abusing or those brought in for an assessment because someone believed this child has a serious emotional problem or a serious mental illness.

-My experiences were with a group of children that may be the more seriously affected by society’s problems.
-As a result some childhood problems were probably not represented and others were way over represented.
+My experiences were with a group of children that may be more seriously affected by society’s problems.
+As a result, some childhood problems were probably not represented and others were way over-represented.

 The problems that bring children to the attention of professionals change as they get older.
 The 3-year-old who is not talking is a way different problem than a 17-year-old girl who has been abusing drugs and is now suicidal because she found out she is pregnant by her 24-year-old boyfriend.